jestjs/jest/packages/jest-diff/README.md

 + changed to
 ```

-### Example of option not to replace trimmable lines
+### Example of option not to replace first or last empty lines

-If the **first** or **last** comparison line is **empty and common** to both arguments, you might not notice it.
+If the **first** or **last** comparison line is **empty**, because the content is empty and the indicator is a space, you might not notice it.

-Also, because Jest trims the report when a matcher fails, it deletes an empty common last line.
+Also, because Jest trims the report when a matcher fails, it deletes an empty last line.

 The replacement is a string whose default value is `'↵'` U+21B5 downwards arrow with corner leftwards.